-Michele Quan designs and sculpts handmade ceramic art and objects for the home & garden.
-Cornerstones of her work are garlands, bells and skulls.
+Michele Quan designs and sculpts handmade ceramic art & objects for the home and garden.
 The pieces become a canvas for her love of drawing, painting, text and color.
-Many of the images are rooted in the visual symbols of Eastern iconography- their meaning and beauty of which she is continuously in awe.
-The work is an ongoing attempt to articulate that wonder.
+Many of the objects and images are rooted in the visual symbols of Eastern iconography- their meaning and beauty of which she is continuously in awe.
+Her work is an ongoing attempt to articulate that wonder.

 She recently added a capsule collection of silver and 18K Gold jewelry alongside her ceramic collection, ‘The Eye, The Sun, The Moon and The Stars’.
 Eyes & stars radiate with painted and engraved lines.
 Crescent moons and stars sparkle with white glaze or translucent white and opaque rosecut diamonds- earthy tones of brown, yellow or grey.
 Turquoise reflects ‘The ocean in the sky’.

 ‘Sometimes when you look at the sky, it can cut straight to the bone and this moment, in the midst of it all, is what I attempt to convey.
 My hope is that my work both serve as objects of contemplation to inspire reverence and as a source of encouragement and refuge’